Collagen Type VI-Related Disorders

 Muscle MRI.
 Bethlem myopathy and Ullrich CMD have distinct patterns of muscle involvement, although some overlap exists [Mercuri et al 2005].

-Figure 1.
-Transverse T1 weighted images through thigh muscles in four patients with Bethlem myopathy (a-d).
+Transverse T1-weighted images through thigh muscles in four individuals with Bethlem myopathy (a-d).
 Note the relative sparing of the central part of the vastus lateralis with a rim of increased signal at the periphery of the muscle and the prominent (more...)

-Figure 2.
-Transverse T1-weighted images through thigh muscles in four patients with Ullrich CMD.
-Note the diffuse involvement of the thigh with relative sparing of sartorius, gracilis, and rectus femoris (arrows) in three young patients (a-c).
-A similar (more...)
+Transverse T1-weighted images through thigh muscles in four individuals with Ullrich CMD.
+Note the diffuse involvement of the thigh with relative sparing of sartorius, gracilis, and rectus femoris (arrows) in three young affected individuals (a-c).
+A (more...)

 Tissue studies